-A Generic Overview of Group Video Editor
+A All-Purpose Overview of Group Video Editor

 What Is Group Video Editor?